 • Michael Cosmic & Phill Musra Group – 3/LP set of spiritual and deep jazz, including previously unreleased music by Worlds Experience Orchestra.

-• German Oak – 3/LP.
-Rare Krautrock, the most mysterious in the genre, including previously unreleased music.
+• German Oak – Rare Krautrock, the most mysterious in the genre, including previously unreleased music.

 • Split Decision Band – 1/LP and 7-inch single.
 Previously unreleased disco boogie album from Des Moines, Iowa.

-• The Mark III – 1/LP, 1976.
-Late-era funk concept album by vocalist backed by a trio of Las Vegas high school kids, produced by Cholly Williams, embellished by session musicians in Hollywood.
+• The Mark III – 1976 Late-era funk concept album by vocalist backed by a trio of Las Vegas high school kids, produced by Cholly Williams, embellished by session musicians in Hollywood.

 • World’s Experience Orchestra – 2/LP set of the group’s 1975 and 1980 albums.

-• Paternoster – 1/LP, 1972.
-This is the band sanctioned, official reissue of an Austrian prog-psych masterpiece, its story told for the first time.
+• Paternoster – 1972 This is the band sanctioned, official reissue of an Austrian prog-psych masterpiece, its story told for the first time.

 DETAILS FOR EACH RELEASE Updated Jan.
 2017

-• Each release comes with an exclusive 7” or 12” of music only issued to Now-Again Reserve subscribers
+• Each release comes with an exclusive 7” or 12” of music only issued on vinyl to Now-Again Reserve subscribers.

-• Booklet with extensive liner notes detailing the history of the album.
+• Each LP contains oversized booklet with extensive liner notes detailing the history of the album and rare photos.

-• Remastered by Elysian Masters head engineer Dave Cooley in Los Angeles, delicately lacquered by Electric Mastering in London and perfectly pressed by Independent Record Pressing in Bordentown, New Jersey.
+• Remastered by Elysian Masters head engineer Dave Cooley in Los Angeles and Jason Bitner in Boston; lacquered by Electric Mastering in London; pressed by Independent Record Pressing in Bordentown, New Jersey.

-• Vinyl gatefold jackets made in North America; CDs made in North America as 6-panel eco-wallets.
+• Vinyl gatefold jackets made in North America; CDs made in North America as 4 and 6-panel eco-wallets.

 • Each of these albums are produced with the direct participation of their creators, all of whom saw their original albums’ releases disappear into the ether.